haskell/security-advisories/guides/github.md

 Minimize usage of actions that create PRs or push code to branch, and review those that are indispensable for the repository.
 Thoroughly inspect actions that can approve PRs and workflows that are triggered after a PR has been approved (time-of-check-vs-time-of-use type of concerns).
+Similarly, thoroughly review any GitHub application (bot, tool) that you use to maintain the repository (e.g., [mergify][mergify]).

 If using actions which are defined outside of your organisation (that is, using the `uses` syntax), these should be pinned by commit hash.
 Don't pin by